606TheDev/ALX-programs/README.md

 My journey into software engineering began because I wanted to pursue my interests in learning how to create interactive and user-friendly websites that make a difference in peoples' everyday lives.
 I am deeply passionate about creating life changing and empowering solutions that are simple to use and understand and find immense inspiration from wanting to see improvements and making small changes everyday.
 </p>
 <p style="color: #444; line-height: 1.7; font-size: 1.1em; margin-top: 15px;">
-As a dedicated learner in the ALX [Specify Program] program, I am constantly expanding my knowledge and honing my skills to build impactful solutions.
+As a dedicated learner in the ALX Front-End Web Development program, I am constantly expanding my knowledge and honing my skills to build impactful solutions.
 </p>
 </div>